INTERNATIONAL COMMITTEE

 Sri Lanka

-Hemantha is a science graduate from the University of Kelaniya in Sri Lanka, Hemantha joined the environmental justice movement in 1990 as an environmental officer for the Environmental Foundation Ltd. In 2004, he co-founded the Centre for Environmental Justice - the most visible environmental organisation in Sri Lanka today.
+Hemantha Withanage serves as the Chair of Friends of the Earth International and holds the position of Senior Advisor at the Centre for Environmental Justice in Sri Lanka.
+A science graduate from the University of Kelaniya in Sri Lanka, Hemantha embarked on his journey in the environmental justice movement in 1990 as an environmental officer for the Environmental Foundation Ltd. In 2004, he played a pivotal role in co-founding the Centre for Environmental Justice, currently one of the most prominent environmental organizations in Sri Lanka.

 EANG VUTHY